rweigel/phys260/index.md

 %Prior to working on these, approximately 1/2--2/3 of the students will have attended two 75--minute lectures covering the associated chapter and content.

-%The problems on these activities are generally basic and simple.
-They emphasis the basic calculations required to solve problems rather than concepts.
-I generally explain the concepts and ask questions about them while the students are solving problems or when I go over a solution.

 %However, I find that most students only have time to attempt half of the problems and there are many questions.
 Based on experience, I assume that after two 75--minute lectures, most students have only knowledge of keywords and associated concepts and are not able to solve problems that require more than identifying the equation to use given variables in the problem statement.